 As with the interpretation of all studies, the first step is to confirm you have the correct patient and scan.

-Check the following:
+Check the following details:

-- Patient name, hospital number and date of birth
+Patient name, hospital number and date of birth

-- Date and time the scan was acquired
+Date and time the scan was acquired

 The appearance of tissues on a CT scan is described in terms of ‘density’.
 Darker structures are ‘hypodense or low density’; brighter structures are ‘hyperdense or high density’.

 Think of this approach as a framework for a quick review of a scan – it won’t turn you into an experienced radiologist!
 It’s important to recognise that more subtle signs might still be overlooked.
 Furthermore, you should work through the entire system even if you spot something obvious early on (e.g. if you see a large extradural haematoma, still check the cisterns, brain, ventricles and bone for any other abnormalities).

-- Extradural haematoma (Extra-axial)
+Extradural haematoma (extra-axial)

-- Subdural haematoma (Extra-axial)
+Subdural haematoma (extra-axial)

 Bear in mind that blood will have varying appearances depending on the age of the collection, with a more acute haematoma appearing hyperdense compared to a chronic bleed.
 Some bleeds may also be very subtle and difficult to spot unless you look closely and this is one of the reasons why windowing is so important.

-- Ambient – surrounding the midbrain
+Ambient cistern: surrounding the midbrain.

-- Suprasellar – superior to the sella turcica
+Suprasellar cistern: superior to the sella turcica.

-- Quadrigeminal – adjacent to the corpora quadrigemina
+Quadrigeminal cistern: adjacent to the corpora quadrigemina.

 Abnormal shifts of brain tissue

-- Subfalcine – beneath the falx cerebri
+Subfalcine: beneath the falx cerebri

-- Uncal – inferomedial displacement of the uncus
+Uncal: inferomedial displacement of the uncus

-- Transcalvarial – brain shift through the calvarium
+Transcalvarial: brain shift through the calvarium

-- Transtentorial – may be superior or inferior
+Transtentorial: may be superior or inferior

-- Tonsillar – downward displacement of the cerebellar tonsils into the foramen magnum
+Tonsillar: downward displacement of the cerebellar tonsils into the foramen magnum

-Features will vary depending on the histological diagnosis.
+The radiological features of a tumour will vary depending on the histological diagnosis.

 Intraventricular haemorrhage and the choroid plexus

-Ventricular effacement describes the thinning in the appearance of the ventricles.
+Ventricular effacement describes a thinning in the appearance of the ventricles.
 This may result from cerebral oedema secondary to a mass or an intracranial haemorrhage.
 The shift in CSF that occurs in these cases follows the Monro-Kellie doctrine.

 Other intraventricular pathology

-Assess the bone using the appropriate windows.
+Assess the bones of the skull using the appropriate windowing.

 Look for fractures of the calvarium and skull base.
-Subtle areas of low density within the inner table of the skull may represent small locals of air in the soft tissue windows.
+Subtle areas of low density within the inner table of the skull may represent small locules of air in the soft tissue windows.
 Careful evaluation to look for subtle fractures here is essential.